 2018 High School National Championship Tournament Logistics Information

-The 2018 High School National Championship Tournament, powered by LetterOne, will be held at the Atlanta Marriott Marquis hotel in Atlanta, GA, on May 25–27, 2018.
+The 2018 High School National Championship Tournament, powered by LetterOne, will be held at the Atlanta Marriott Marquis hotel in Atlanta, Georgia, on May 25–27, 2018.
 This is the same hotel that hosted the 2017 HSNCT.

 The HSNCT is NAQT’s overall high school championship event.
 NAQT also runs a Small School National Championship Tournament for small high schools.
 Make sure you are looking at information for the proper tournament.
 (Qualified small schools are welcome to attend the HSNCT, even if they also attend the SSNCT!)